-Tal Oron-Gilad is an associate professor at the Dept. of Industrial Engineering and Management at Ben-Gurion University of the Negev and Chair of the Department.
-In this site I publish and discuss my research interests.
+Tal Oron-Gilad is a Professor at the Dept. of Industrial Engineering and Management at Ben-Gurion University of the Negev and Chair of the Department.
+Here I publish and discuss my research interests.

 - Road-crossing simulator synched with a 3D motion capturing system was built

 - Time pressure and longer wait times cause riskier crossing decisions

 - Pedestrians adjusted posture, crossing speed and timing of crossing to the risk taken

 - Body parts’ movement prior to the crossing can be divided into four increments